Skip to main content

 Certification

+Surgical Technology students enrolled in our program are required to sit for the national certification exam.
+This will take place during their final clinical rotation in the summer semester, as part of the SUTE 240 course.
 Surgical technologists who take and pass the certifying examination offered by the NBSTSA (National Board for Surgical Technology and Surgical Assisting) are certified and authorized to use the initials CST to designate their status as a Certified Surgical Technologist.
-Certification can be a means of upward mobility, a condition of employment, a route to higher salary or a source of national recognition.
-Upon passing the certification exam, the initials, CST, can be placed after their names.
+Although certification is not required to practice as a Surgical Technologist in Colorado, students will take the exam as part of their required coursework.
+Student participation in this exam is a condition of the program’s accreditation status.
+Earning certification offers upward career mobility.
+It can also be a condition of employment, as well as a route to higher salary and a source of national recognition.

 Accreditation